About Danièla

 I earned my Bachelor’s degree in Clinical Psychology from California State University, San Bernardino, where I also studied International Politics.

-I went on to complete a Master’s degree in Marriage, Couples, and Family Therapy at Lewis & Clark Graduate School, with focused trainings in Spirituality, Sex Therapy, EcoTherapy and Treatment of Eating Disorders.
+I went on to complete a Master’s degree in Marriage, Couples, and Family Therapy at Lewis & Clark Graduate School, with focused courses in Existential Therapy, Spirituality, Sex Therapy, EcoTherapy and Eating Disorders.

 In 2015, I trained as a yoga instructor with a focus in Vinyasa and Ashtanga practices.
 Around the same time, I received my Reiki Master certification, deepening my commitment to energy-based healing practices.

-A bulk of my knowledge on plant medicine was passed down from my abuelo (of both Mexican and Yaqui heritage), though I also apprenticed for a year at the Gaia School as a community herbalist and have continued advanced studies in herbalism since then.
+A bulk of my knowledge on plant medicine was passed down from my abuelo (of both Mexican and Yaqui heritage), though I also apprenticed for a year at the Gaia School in a community herbalist program and have continued advanced studies in herbalism since then.

 Further post-graduate trainings can be found under the Trainings and Experience section.